jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 ###2.4 Reset the repository to a Commit point.

-This is used when you want to revert the repository to a certain commit.
+This is used to revert the repository to a certain commit.
 (Similar to a Restore point) The hash of the commit is needed to perform this operation.

 There are 3 several ways to reset the repository to a certain point: "--soft", "--mixed" and "--hard".